AdaptiveConsulting/RfqStateMachine/README.md

 ```
 [gist](https://gist.github.com/odeheurles/fce8fdb029501f754df4)

-**Tip**: you can think of the OnExit action as a Dispose() method for the corresponding state.
-It is very useful if for instance you had a timer runing during that state and you need to cancel it or you have whatever active Rx query that you want to unsubscribe.
+**Tip**: you can think of the `OnExit` action as a `Dispose()` method for the corresponding state.
+It is very useful if for instance you had a timer running during that state and you need to cancel it.
+This also works well with Rx and disposal of subscriptions.

 ### Handling errors

 When an event is fired at the state machine and the state machine has no transition defined for this event in the current state we can implement 2 behaviors: ignoring the event or raising an exception.

-By default Stateless will raise an exception but you can handle yourself invalid transitions:
+By default _Stateless_ will raise an exception but you can handle yourself invalid transitions:

 ```csharp
 _stateMachine.OnUnhandledTrigger(OnUnhandledTrigger);